On products of long cycles: short cycle dependence and separation probabilities: Determining connection coefficients using induction relations

 We end this section with a symmetric function formula.
 This formula will not be used in this paper, but we mention it because it encodes our induction in a very compact way.
 As this is not central in the paper, we do not recall needed definitions that involve symmetric functions.
 We will, however, use the standard notation found in \cite[Chapter I]{Macdonald}.

 Let $\Lambda$ be the symmetric function ring.
 It admits a linear basis, called power-sum basis $(p_\lambda)_\lambda$, indexed by all partitions.
+Let $\QQ[\Sym{n}]$ be the group algebra of $\Sym{n}$.
 Let us consider the linear operator

 where $\lambda$ is the cycle-type of $\sigma$.
 This is a natural transformation, which is used in particular to link irreducible characters of the symmetric group with Schur functions (see \cite[section I,7]{Macdonald}).
-We denote $K_\lambda$ the sum of permutations of type $\lambda$.
+Recall from Section \ref{sec:intro} that $K_\lambda$ is the sum of permutations of type $\lambda$ and lies in the centre of $\QQ[\Sym{n}]$.

 The purpose of this section is to give an explicit expression for $F_a(n):=\psi \big(K_{(n)} \cdot K_{(n-a,1^a)}\big)$ in terms of monomial symmetric functions $(M_\lambda)$.